zeek/zeek-training/README.md

-# vZeekWeek 2021 Day 1 Training Folders
+# vZeekWeek 2020 and 2021 Training/CTF Folders

 Zeek Training Materials For vZeekWeek 2021